Nom-nom-hub/AutoDocsMaker/docs/autodocs_cli.py.md

 **Usage:**

-This function is called when the `autodocs` command is executed from the command line.
+This function is intended to be executed directly from the command line.
+It is not designed to be called from within another Python script.

 ### `process_files(input_path, output_path, format_type, config)`

 **Purpose:**

-Processes files within the specified input path, generating documentation based on the configured format and settings, and saves the generated documentation to the output path.
+Processes files within the `input_path`, generating documentation and writing the output to `output_path` in the specified `format_type`.
+Uses the provided `config` for customization.

 **Parameters:**

 *   `input_path`: The path to the directory containing the source files to be documented.
-*   `output_path`: The path to the directory where the generated documentation will be saved.
+*   `output_path`: The path to the directory where the generated documentation will be written.
 *   `format_type`: The desired output format (e.g., "markdown", "html").
-*   `config`: A configuration object or dictionary containing settings for the documentation generation process.
+*   `config`: A configuration object or dictionary that influences the documentation generation process.
+Details of the config are not specified in the provided code.

 **Returns:**